mkshadyf/pointmebooking/src/lib/core/auth/README.md

 ## Implementation Details

-The simplified auth service now forwards all calls to the comprehensive auth service, ensuring backward compatibility while encouraging migration to the new service.
+The compatibility layer in this directory now simply re-exports the comprehensive auth service, ensuring backward compatibility while encouraging migration to the new service directly.

 ## Future Plans

-In a future release, the simplified auth service will be fully removed.
-All code should migrate to using the comprehensive auth service directly.
+In a future release, this compatibility layer will also be removed.
+All code should migrate to importing the comprehensive auth service directly from `@/lib/supabase/services/auth/auth.service.ts`.